akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/initialTimeout.md

 ## Description

-If the first element has not passed through this stage before the provided timeout, the stream is failed with a `TimeoutException`.
+If the first element has not passed through this operators before the provided timeout, the stream is failed with a `TimeoutException`.